dmastropole/interpolation/README.md

 # interpolation

-#Data format
+## Data format

+### XYZ
-Hydrographic data is contained in XYZ.mat.
+Hydrographic, station data are contained in XYZ.mat.
 XYZ is indexed by the occupation number (1-111).

 The fields are as follows:

-.xyz = the data fed into the interpolator.
+.xyz = the data fed into the interpolator

 Columns represent the following: Distance-Depth-Property